brightbox/docs.brightbox.com/content/reference/dns.md

 section: Reference
 ---

-Brightbox Cloud provides a number of dynamic dns records for convenience.
+Brightbox Cloud provides a number of dynamic DNS records for convenience.

 <table>
 <tr>